8ctopus/php-benchmark/README.md

 ## run your own tests

-`TestsUser.php` serves as a template to create your own tests.
-To run your tests.
+The `TestsUser` class serves as a template to create your own tests.
+To run your tests:

-    $ php benchmark.php --custom
+    $ php benchmark.php --custom TestsUser

 ## definitions